-Bird bath or gently sloping dish filled with water (Bees need water and providing a water source in your yard prevents your bees from heading over to the neighbor’s pool!)
+Once you get your hive there are some accessories you'll want to get started.
+In addition to the equipment listed below it's best if you can get a bird bath or gently sloping dish filled with water (Bees need water and providing a water source in your yard prevents your bees from heading over to the neighbor’s pool!)

-Finally, there are many wonderful books about Top Bar, Warré, and foundationless beekeeping that will aid both novice and veteran beekeepers.
+There are many wonderful books about Top Bar, Warré, and foundationless beekeeping that will aid both novice and veteran beekeepers.
 We have a wide selection of books on our website that will help you on your journey.

 We recommend: An accessible spot in your yard to place your hive with enough space to comfortably move and walk around the hive.
 South-eastern exposure is ideal, but if you don’t have that, don’t sweat it!
 Just try and get the hive early sun, long sun, and maybe a little shade in the afternoon, especially in warmer climates.
-Learn more about hive placement

 What’s a swarm, you ask?
 Swarming is a natural way for bee colonies to propagate, producing new colonies for the world.
 It is a totally natural process that occurs in all colonies.
 Think of it as a means of reproduction, but on a colony-wide scale!
 There are scores of videos on our youtube channel at http://www.youtube.com/beethinking showing what bee swarms look like and how to catch them.
 For more on swarming, please refer to: How to Catch a Swarm of Bees.
 For further questions please contact us directly.